Foundation / Corporation

 Cambia Health Foundation

 Grants of $90,000 per year for two years to USA physicians, nurses, and other healthcare professionals for leadership development and to develop palliative care projects.
-LOIs are due by February 1, 2018.
+LOIs must be submitted before applying.
 Funding is intended for clinical, education, policy, and research projects in the area of palliative care, as well as to develop a leadership development plan designed to support growth as a leader in the field.

 The goals of the program include the following: